Who’s Footing The Bill For Prince Harry, Meghan Markle’s Royal Wedding?

-The wedding of Prince Harry and Meghan Markle is expected to cost millions of dollars to orchestrate an affair benefitting the Royal Family.
+The wedding of Prince Harry and Meghan Markle is expected to cost millions of dollars to orchestrate an affair benefitting the royal family.
 But who is footing the bill for all this extravagance?

-CNN reported that the tab for the wedding could easily cost over $1.4m, but that is just a roughly estimated amount as Kensington Palace has not released any information regarding the official cost of the wedding.
+CBS News reported that the tab for the wedding could easily cost over $45 million, but that is just a roughly estimated amount as Kensington Palace has not released any information regarding the official cost of the wedding.

 This includes the biggest expenditure of all, which is security for the event.